oblador/angular-scroll/README.md

 </ul>
 ```
 ### `du-scroll-container`
-Modifies behavior of `du-scrollspy` and `du-smooth-scroll` to observe/scroll within and element instead of the window/document.
+Modifies behavior of `du-scrollspy` and `du-smooth-scroll` to observe/scroll within an element instead of the window/document.
 Good for modals/elements with `overflow: auto/scroll`.

 ```html
 <div du-scroll-container>